zero0zero7/my_graphfuzz/Overview.md

 ```
 cp my_graphfuzz/core/json.hpp <dir_storing_parser.cpp>
 make
-run
+make run
+cp risky.json <wherever_schema_infer_is_to_be_executed>
 ```
 Then just follow the same instructions as in the original GraphFuzz.
-Replace "gfuzz" with "mygfuzz" and "lgraphfuzz" with "lmygraphfuzz"
+- replace path to target library source code in Doxyfile.template
+- copy core/json.hpp to directory storing fuzz_exec.cpp, the casting shim needs it

 <u>Makefile for the static parser</u>